Research-Based Practices for Using Scripted Stories for Learning with 6 Sample Stories

 Best Practices for Using Scripted Stories

-Before creating a scripted story, consider your child’s needs.
-Are they working on familiarizing themselves with new routines?
-Emotional regulation?
-Preparing for social situations?
-Incorporate environment descriptors, model language, and consider what your child’s perspectives and needs may be to create a scripted story that caters to their specific needs.
+Before creating a scripted story, consider the learner’s interests.
+Are they really obsessed with vehicles?
+Did you just take a field trip to a farm?
+Incorporate environment descriptors, model language, and consider what your child’s perspectives and needs may be to create a scripted story that caters to their specific interests and recent experiences.
 Keep it short, simple, and straightforward!

-Find a play area and have available a selection of toys so that your child can choose and interact with these toys.
+Find a play area and have available a selection of toys so that your learner can choose from, and interact with, these toys.
 Plastic figurines, toy vehicles, play food, costumes, educational carpets with community scenes, and more will get their imaginations working!

 Sit across from your child and make sure you have their attention.
 Lay out picture cards to use as cues for a scripted story.
 Set out some toys students can use to act out the story.